Video by Living in Arizona Now

 Once my second stop was done, I realized I had not eaten since breakfast, so I head to another local spot for an early dinner.
 Fuego at the Clarendon was outstanding and I would highly recommend it.

 Binkley’s Restaurant and Steak 44 are those kinds of places.
-Binkley’s is more of the experience location with the meal cost per person well over $200 and over $300 with wine services.
-I hear the food and the experience is amazing.
+Binkley’s is more of an experience location with the meal cost per person well over $200 and over $300 with wine services.
+I hear the food and the experience are amazing.
 Steak 44 is as the name implies, an upscale Steak restaurant with a dress code and a menu selection to match.

-If you are traveling to the area, this resort and location is ideal for seeing the best of Phoenix, just make sure to book with TZort to save for some fine dinning and tickets to local experiences.
+If you are traveling to the area, this resort and location are ideal for seeing the best of Phoenix, just make sure to book with TZort to save for some fine dining and tickets to local experiences.